HL7/US-Core/input/intro-notes/StructureDefinition-us-core-servicerequest-intro.md

 **Each Service Request Must Support:**

 1.  a category
+2.  <span class="bg-success" markdown="1">the encounter in which the request was created</span><!-- new-content -->
-1.  when requested service**SHOULD**happen
+3.  when requested service**SHOULD**happen
-1.  when the request was made
+4.  when the request was made
-1.  the requester
+5.  the requester

 **Additional USCDI Requirements**